qmk/qmk_firmware/doc/build.md

 ### 4. Program with Other programmer
-You may want to use other programmer like `avrdude` with AVRISPmkII, Aruduino or USBasp.
+You may want to use other programmer like `avrdude` with AVRISPmkII, Arduino or USBasp.
 In that case you can still use make target `program` for build with configuring `PROGRAM_CMD` in Makefile.

     $ make -f Makefile.<variant> program